GSA/USSM/_pages/marketplace/fleet.md

                 </div>

                   <p>
- <B>In 2023, the Federal fleet comprised over 670,000 vehicles, drove over 4.6 billion miles, and reported costs of $5.5 billion to sustain fleet operations<SUP>1</SUP></B><BR><BR>These operations present as an opportunity to continue advancing efficiencies in the maintenance, fuel, and acquisition overhead associated with managing the Federal fleet.
+ <B>In 2023, the Federal fleet comprised over 670,000 vehicles, drove over 4.6 billion miles, and reported costs of $5.5 billion to sustain fleet operations<SUP>1</SUP></B><BR><BR>These operations present as an opportunity to continue advancing efficiencies in the agency maintenance, fuel costs, and acquisition overhead associated with managing the Federal fleet.
 A shared strategy ensures the Federal fleet continues to meet agency mission needs while supporting goals that align with broader federal priorities such as (1) fiscal responsibility, (2) <A HREF="https://www.madeinamerica.gov/">Made in America</A>, and (3) <A HREF="https://www.sustainability.gov/federalsustainabilityplan/fleet.html">sustainability</A>.

 </p>